Technical Resume Advice

 Be sure to keep a copy of each specialized resume you send out so you can review what the company knows about you when you're called for an interview.

 Be aware of the company's mission, vision, and culture, and refer to how you're a good fit for them in your cover letter.
 Include a cover letter, even if it's just the email message to which you attach your resume, even if it's nominally optional.
-It's ok to tailor your mission statement to reflect the company's values, but it's generally considered overkill to refer to the company by name in your resume.
-That's what the cover letter is for.

 Have several other people look over your resume for typos.
 Triple-check that your email address and phone number are correct.